microsoft/pxt/docs/project-tools.md

 extension before trying again.

-The **Delete** trash icon opens a confirmation modal: it removes the entry from this browser when signed out, or from the profile after server acknowledgement when signed in.
+The **Delete** trash icon opens a confirmation modal: it removes the entry from this browser when signed out, or from dedicated private Backpack storage after server acknowledgement when synced.
+A pending local row's trash button removes only that browser copy.
 Cancel or Escape closes the modal without deleting.
 Failures remain in the modal for retry; routine add/delete progress and success messages are not shown in the panel.
 An invalid snippet remains visible with its name when recoverable (otherwise